nre-learning/nrelabs-curriculum/lessons/jsnapy-network-testing/stage0/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('r1', this)">Run this snippet</button>

-Simply re-running the exact same test shows that while the neighbor relationship between `r2` and `r3` is still solid, both of those devices' relationship with `r1` is not in compliance with our assertions.
+Simply re-running the exact same test shows that the assertion about OSPF state fails on `r1`, since it's not configured at all:

 ```
 jsnapy --snapcheck -f test0_config.yaml -v
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

+However, because we weren't asserting the **number** of OSPF neighbors there should be, the tests on `r2` and `r3` pass just fine; while there were only one neighbor relationship on each, the assertion was only that these neighbors have a "Full" state, which is true.
+This highlights the importance of writing exhaustive tests.

 This is a very simple example, but hopefully you're starting to see the value in codifying the built-in assertions that we have about our infrastructure, so that we can very easily and quickly get a solid picture of what is "out of place".
 This becomes immensely valuable when you're in the hot seat, trying to figure out the cause of an outage, as you no longer have to poke around running "show" commands yourself - you can just run your tests, and see what fails.